mckayERP/FTU_Maintenance_Documentation/component-tracking.md

 **Attributes** can be thought of as specifications.
 There are two types: **Product Attributes** and **Instance Attributes**.
 Instance Attributes have values that are specific to an instance of a product - things like a serial number, lot code, guarantee date or any other value that uniquely identifies an individual product.
 The Product Attributes define specifications that do not change from instance to instance.
 For example, the Product Attributes could include the "details" of the product shown on a website.

 For component tracking, its important that the base product of the component have an **Attribute Set** defined.
 Instance Attribute defined, ideally a serial number.
 Without the instance, the component is no different then the product and tracking through a life-cycle is not possible.
 This may be the case for consummable items like applied paint or nuts and bolts and tracking these items may not be important.
 However, there is often a need to replace such consumables after a single use.
-In these
+In these cases, the product should have at least one Product Attribute defined.

 For the product, we will use a generic Cessna 150L model.
 There are many attributes that could be added to this product as specifications but the key ones we will use are the Manufacturer Name or Make and the Model.
 If desired, additional attributes could be added for spec data such as fuel type, empty weight, etc...